Does the Deadlift Help Burn Belly Fat?

 But if you want to transform your physique and build more muscle, the deadlift is the way to go.

-If you do not deadlift with proper form, you risk hurting your shins and worse, your back.
+If you do not deadlift properly, you risk hurting your shins, elbows, hamstring, and worse, your back.

 Warning: Do not deadlift without knowing what you are doing.